TherealperO/SCOOSonPVE/README.md

     ftp://ftp.sco.com/pub/openserver5/507/drivers/slha_4.11.03/
     ftp://ftp.sco.com/pub/openserver5/507/drivers/eeG_5.0.7g/

 I found the easiest way to get the drivers loaded without having to deal with floppy images is put them on the boot partition while still running on VMware.
-Download scoonpve.zip and extract to /stand.
+Download scoonpve.zip or scoonpve.tar and extract to /stand.
 Make /stand writable first by issuing this command:

     /etc/btmnt -w

-Then extract the zip file before transferring the VM to PVE.
+Then extract the zip or tar file before transferring the VM to PVE:

+    unzip scoonpve.zip -d /stand/

+or

+    tar xvf scoonpve.tar

 Then you can remount read only with:

     /etc/btmnt -d